plhContenuHtml

 The Government and Public Employees Retirement Plan (RREGOP) took effect on 1 July 1973.
 It covers regular and casual, full-time and part-time employees in the education, public service, and health and social services sectors.

 Membership in the plan is mandatory for all employees subject to the Act respecting the Government and Public Employees Retirement Plan.
-You must contribute to the RREGOP until you have accrued a maximum of 40 years of credited service, excluding any years for which you acquired a pension credit or paid-up annuity.
-Note that even if you have not accrued 40 years of credited service, you cannot continue to contribute to the RREGOP after 30 December of the year in which you turn 69.
+You must contribute to RREGOP until you have accrued a maximum of 40 years of credited service, excluding any years for which you acquired a pension credit or paid-up annuity.
+Note that even if you have not accrued 40 years of credited service, as of 1 January 2025, you will no longer be able to continue to contribute to RREGOP after 30 December of the year in which you turn 71.

 Years of service credited for calculation purposes